-SECTION 14.
-REQUEST FOR APPROVAL TO PROVIDE DIRECT SERVICES
+SECTION 14: REQUEST FOR APPROVAL TO PROVIDE DIRECT SERVICES

-Complete and submit for CDA approval each direct service not specified in Section 13.
+Complete and submit for CDA approval each direct service not specified previously.
 The request for approval may include multiple funding sources for a specific service.

 Check box if not requesting approval to provide any direct services.